 Since paleo is a clean eating diet, you’ll want to avoid any ultra-processed foods with refined sugars, additives, chemicals and hormones and stick with “whole foods” – you’ll want to avoid things like pre-made and packaged meals, frozen meals, boxed meals, fast food, etc. You can still enjoy a lot of your favorite foods – it’ll just be a process of creating them on your own in your kitchen so you know for sure you’re avoiding the junk.
-Here is a search tool we created to look up what is and what isn’t paleo.
+Here is a Paleo Food List we created.
+Hope you find it handy.

 I don’t cook, do you think I can still eat Paleo?